ngUpgraders/ng-forward/README.md

 #### Renaming `controllerAs`

-By default, the `controllerAs` property is set to a camel-cased version of your selector (i.e. `my-own-component`'s `controllerAs` would be `myOwnComponent`').
-Changing it is easy:
+By default, the `controllerAs` property is a camel-cased version of your selector (i.e. `my-own-component`'s `controllerAs` would be `myOwnComponent`').
+You can override this by specifying a new name in the `@Component:

 ```js
 @Component({